SentrySkin/christine-valmy-chat/README.md

 ## 📄 License

-This project is proprietary to Christine Valmy.
+This project is proprietary to Sentry Skin.

 ## 🏢 About Christine Valmy